“It is what it is.”

-It is praying…and praying…and praying until the words become nothing more than silence.
+It is praying…and praying until the words become nothing more than silence.

 It’s attending a baby shower, sitting in the back, and feeling the sting in your heart and the ache in your womb as you want so desperately to be the one up front, opening the gifts and crying tears of joy.
-But instead, you are holding back tears of sorrow as you answer questions of when it will be your turn, while also being forced to listen to advice on “how to” get pregnant faster.
+But instead, you are shedding tears of sorrow as you answer questions of when it will be your turn while also being forced to listen to advice on “how to” get pregnant faster.

 It is tears.
 Followed by sobs.
 And continued with heavy groans.

 It is making plans.
 Changing plans.
 Then surrendering all plans.

 It is seeking answers but finding none.

 It’s hearing the words, “Your pregnancy is no longer viable.”